96-gabbar/FoodTrucks/README.md

 					Example : {"latitude": "37","longitude": "-122"}
 	Produces	: HTTP Response Entity which contains the desired output(Set of food items available nearby the given location), along with HTTP Status.

+Solution Design:

+There is a service which is scheduled, and will call the API to get data.

+Once the data is available, we will store it in cache and we can keep updating the cache at some time interval.

+When the Rest API is called, we will loop over all the data available, to find out which all types of food is available	nearby the given location.

-The RestAPI has been deployed using AWS EC2.
+The RestAPI Java Application has been deployed using AWS EC2.